 Responsible investing is an integral part of our investment process, from both a fundamental research and portfolio construction perspective.
 As such, it is not the responsibility of one dedicated individual, but rather the responsibility of the entire investment team.
-Oversight of the sustainability process within the infrastructure investment team is the responsibility of our Sustainability Committee that comprises Portfolio Managers and Senior Analysts.
+Oversight of the sustainability investment process within the infrastructure investment team is the responsibility of our Sustainability Committee that comprises two Portfolio Managers and a Senior Portfolio Analyst.

 Our specialist infrastructure investment team have continually evolved our responsible investing process, having incorporated sustainability into cash flows, and a governance factor into our hurdle rate since our inception.
 We have expanded this to broader ESG factors by engaging Sustainalytics (as their first Australian client) in 2012.
 We continue to evolve our approach to ESG through the current proprietary scorecard introduced in 2020.